bcgov/hcap/docs/deployment.md

 - Manual workflow trigger with proper documentation
 - Final environment approval in GitHub Actions

+**Infrastructure Change Handling**: If your deployment includes changes to files in the `openshift/` directory, the workflow will automatically:
+- Run validation tests (`server-config-test` and `cron-job-test`)
+- Apply server deployment configuration updates
+- Update scheduled cronjob configurations
+- Ensure all infrastructure changes are deployed consistently

 ### Production Environment (TODO)

 Production deployments use a tag-based approach: